Heather Graham Pozzessere: Biography

 Pozzessere is a founder of the Florida chapter of the Romance Writers of America, and since 1999 has hosted the annual Romantic Times Vampire Ball for charity.
 In 2006, she hosted the first Writers for New Orleans on Labor Day, with workshops and a dinner theater event to benefit the city and the libraries.
 Labor Day of 2007 made it an annual event.
 She is the founder of the Slushpile players and Slushpile band.

-In November 2016, it was announced that Pozzessere would co-author Chad Michael Murray in writing his second novel titled American Drifter.
-It is due to be released in November 2017.
+In November 2016, it was announced that Pozzessere would co-author Chad Michael Murray in writing his second novel, titled American Drifter, released in November 2017.

 Family

 She and her husband have five children.